mounidharan2006/mlproject-fake-news-detection/README.md

-Fake News Detection & Personalized Recommendation System
+Fake News Detection and Recommendation System
  Project Overview

 In the digital era, the rapid spread of misinformation and fake news has become a major challenge.
 This project presents a comprehensive machine learning pipeline designed to detect fake news articles and recommend reliable, personalized news content to users.